Murder of Hannah Cornelius: Background

-Following the murder, the gang pursued further crimes, targeting a woman in Kraaifontein before eventually being apprehended after a police chase upon being spotted in Hannah's car.
+Following the murder, the gang pursued further crimes, targeting and robbing two other women in Kraaifontein before eventually being apprehended after a police chase upon being spotted in Hannah's car.
+The additional victims were Ncumisa Qwina and Miemie Oktober, with the latter also being kidnapped and held against her will in the stolen vehicle before being released after her robbery.

-The attackers were identified as Vernon Witbooi, 33, Geraldo Parsons, 27, Nashville Julius, 29, and Eben Van Nieberk, 28.
+The attackers were identified as Vernon Witbooi, 33, Geraldo Parsons, 27, Nashville Julius, 29, and Eben Van Niekerk, 28.
 Although three of them admitted to being present during the crime, they denied their involvement in the rape and murder.
+Witbooi was captured twice on CCTV cameras at different petrol stations attempting to withdraw money with stolen ATM cards: Marsh's (during which he was also seen wearing the victim's stolen warmer vest), and later that afternoon using one of the robbed women's bank cards in a successful withdrawal.
+By the time of the latter crime, Witbooi had changed clothing (notably, his pants were of a different colour).
+Forensic swabs taken from Parsons' scrotum shortly after his apprehension matched DNA from Cornelius.
+Parsons attempted to deflect blame for the rape on Witbooi yet admitted to raping Hannah twice.
+During cross examination he declined to elaborate on embedded pearls in his penile shaft which prosecution alleged was a significant factor in the trauma to her genitalia.
+Hannah's underwear was also alleged to have been taken as a trophy by one of the suspects and never recovered (or was presumed destroyed), as testimony from Parson's girlfriend revealed Van Niekerk burned his blood-stained clothing and shoes shortly before being apprehended.

 Aftermath

 The four perpetrators were tried and sentenced in 2018, with a combined prison term of 358 years.
 Three of the four received life sentences.

 The tragedy had profound effects on Hannah's family.
 Anna Cornelius, Hannah's mother, died in a swimming accident a year after her daughter's death.
 While her death was ruled as an accident, Hannah's father, Willem Cornelius, remarked that Anna might not have had the physical or mental strength to cope with the loss of their daughter.

 To commemorate Hannah and channel their grief, Willem and Anna established the Hannah Cornelius Foundation, aiming to help local children access education and escape community violence.

 Willem Cornelius was diagnosed with cancer roughly three months after his daughter's death.
 He succumbed to the illness on December 9, 2022.

 The events leading up to Hannah's death were covered in a documentary released five years after the incident, shedding light on the tragedy.